GeospatialCentroid/geoportal-manager/README.md

 -o for overwriting existing loaded data without this, subsequent harvests will not refresh existing data

+-t to track_missing files.
+This will add a flag for resources that no longer listed in the endpoint.

 ###### Curation
 1. Navigate to http://localhost:8000/admin/, use the Django admin username and password created earlier to log-in and click the resources link